Explore the best of Cebu in this 3 day tour of Cebu itinerary (updated 2021)

 Day two – exploring in Cebu’s historic district

 Early morning and a nice breakfast service at the hotel and I was ready to head out to the historic district in town.
 There are plenty of cabs, Jeepneys or services like Uber to get you to one of the main squares in town.
 I used the excellent wifi to catch an uber asked the driver to be drop me off at the Cebu Cathedral in the historic district.
+You can have a fun Cebu day tour exploring all the historic sites just within the historic downtown district and walk through all the main attractions easily in the area.

+On of the best tourist spots to visit in Cebu is Cebu Cathedral and the historic district.
 An ornate classic colonial Spanish style church, Cebu’s Cathedral is very typical with thick walls to make the interiors cooler and more solid to hurricanes and other natural elements.
 Damaged by the Allied forces, the façade, belfry and walls remained and were quickly reconstructed in the 1950s and later expanded with current renovations.
 After visiting the interior of the church and chapels, I walked out to the side garden and to a narrow alleyway filled with colorful street food vendors and local produce for sale – this bustling alley lead directly to the other large church in Cebu called the Basilico del Santo Nino.

 The façade and interior of Cebu Cathedral